Art In Video Games: The Treasures of the Raccoon Police Department

 Equally artful is the bronze statue which holds the unicorn medallion, which depicts a Unicorn and can be found on a lone balcony just outside the Library.

 The silver Maiden statue which has the last medallion stands behind a barred door which needs to be broken down with a detonator.
 It is the very impressive statue of a young woman.
-Next to it, we can also see the marble bust of a young man, in the Greco-roman style.
+Next to it, we can also see the marble bust of a young man, in the Greco-roman style, which is the bust from the statue of Saint George by Donatello (many thanks to Jorge for pointing it out to me!)

-In the same secluded section, there is the bust of a soldier and a gargoyle just behind the Maiden statue and one more marble bust outside the bars.
+In the same secluded section, there is the same bust and a gargoyle just behind the Maiden statue and one more marble bust outside the bars.

 There are two identical marble busts on the two sides of the balcony above the Main Hall.